YUT4R0/MOD_operation-TuringMachine/README.md

 1. **Setup**: Ensure you have Python installed on your system.
 2. **Run the Script**: Execute the script using the command:
     ```sh
-    python turing_machine_mod.py
+    python main.py
     ```
 3. **Input**: Modify the input variables within the script to change the numbers for which you want to compute the modulo.

 ## Example

-Consider the following example where we compute `5 % 3`:
+Consider the following example where we compute `a mod b = c`:

-- The script initializes the tape with the binary representation of the input numbers.
+- e 'a', 'b', and 'n' are integers represented by 'I' and 'mod' by '#';
-- It then follows the transition rules defined in the Turing machine configuration to compute the result.
+- So if you wanna compute "5 mod 3", it must be typed like `IIIII#III`;
-- The output is the remainder of the division, which in this case is `2`.
+- As a result, you would get 1, on the terminal, you get `IIIII#III=I` (Followed by a message that indicates if the operation is acceptable);

 ## Code Overview